 For that reason, you will find Drupal as the implantation framework for many high end websites.

-In my work, I have done a large range of systems with Drupal, from small sites, blogs, to mega e-commerce systems, or intranets with very complex business logic (link).
+In my work, I have done a large range of systems with Drupal, from small sites, blogs, to mega e-commerce systems, or intranets with very complex business logic.

 - Drupal is "Open Source," which means it is FREE.
-The same is true for the thousands of add-ons ( module and themes ), which are all free -- that is not true for many of its competitors.
+The same is true for the thousands of add-ons ( module and themes ), which are all free -- that is not true for many of its competitors (see Wordpress below).

 - Drupal is a "Content Management system" (CMS) which makes it easy to enter and manage content yourself without ever having to write any code.
 For you, that means you can input text or data in an interactive form, and thereby build your pages and menus easily yourself, without having to program.